Overview

 broker-dealer).
 In such client directed arrangements the client will negotiate terms and

-managed by TandemGrowth.
-As a result, clients may pay higher commissions or other
+by TandemGrowth.
+As a result, clients may pay higher commissions or other transaction costs

-transaction costs or greater spreads, or receive less favorable net prices, on transactions for
+or greater spreads, or receive less favorable net prices, on transactions for the account than

 B. TandemGrowth will generally execute account transactions for each client independently unless

-approximately the same time.
-TandemGrowth may (but is not obligated to) combine or “bunch”
+the same time.
+TandemGrowth may (but is not obligated to) combine or “bunch” such orders for

-such orders for individual equity transactions (including ETFs) with the intention to obtain better
+individual equity transactions (including ETFs) with the intention to obtain better price execution,

-price execution, to negotiate more favorable commission rates, or to allocate more equitably
+to negotiate more favorable commission rates, or to allocate more equitably among the Firm’s

-among the Firm’s clients differences in prices and commissions or other transaction costs that
+clients differences in prices and commissions or other transaction costs that might have occurred

 Item 13